duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 performance of demand paging
 - 3 major activities of servicing a page-fault
-  - serivce the page-fault interrupt
+  - service the page-fault interrupt
   - read in the page
     - this is where most of the time is spent
   - restart the process